pelinquin/kissact/README.md

 Payment can also be made through the use of a shared object such as a distributor, a counter or a transporter ([babcar](https://adox.io/rfp.pdf)).
 For this reason it must be possible to implement the KISSACT protocol on a BLE device other than a smartphone.
 Several projects are under study, based on ESP32, nRF52 or with a RaspberryPi-zero card equipped with a battery (hat).

-## Next
+## New

-The *beacon.py* is limited to contact tracing but with :
+The *beacon.py* program is limited to contact tracing but with :
 - UDP sockets between phones to simulate BLE beacons,
 - a local HTTP server to simulate the backend.

-Test it !
+The *doctor.py* program generates keycode to give to covid+ patient in order for here to upload ids

+## Next
+- use the "unlinked" DP-3T version
+- port beacon code on iOs.
+I need a simple BLE layer for that.

 ____